Kumbh Mela: Rising attendance and scale

 Several stampedes have occurred at the sites related to the Kumbh Melas.
 After an 1820 stampede at Haridwar killed 485 people, the Company government took extensive infrastructure projects, including the construction of new ghats and road widening, to prevent further stampedes.
 The various Kumbh melas, in the 19th- and 20th century witnessed sporadic stampedes, each tragedy leading to changes in how the flow of pilgrims to and from the river and ghats was managed.
 In a major crowd crush, over 500 people died in the 1954 Kumbh Mela stampede, although the real figure varies according to different sources.
 In 1986, 50 people were killed in a stampede.
+The 2025 event was marred by a crowd crush on 29 January 2025 that killed at least 30 people, prompting a judicial inquiry by the Uttar Pradesh government.

-The Prayag Kumbh Mela in 1885 became a source of scandal when a Muslim named Husain was appointed as the Kumbh Mela manager, and Indian newspaper reports stated that Husain had "organised a flotilla of festooned boats for the pleasure of European ladies and gentlemen, and entertained them with dancing girls, liquor and beef" as they watched the pilgrims bathing.
+During the Prayag Kumbh Mela in 1885, a Muslim named Husain was appointed as the manager of the event, and Indian newspaper reports stated that Husain "organised a flotilla of festooned boats for the pleasure of European ladies and gentlemen, and entertained them with dancing girls, liquor and beef" as they watched the pilgrims bathing.

 The Kumbh Mela held in Haridwar in 2021 was considered a COVID-19 super spreader, contributing to increased cases in Uttarakhand and India, as the number of pilgrims visiting the area grew and numerous health guidelines were violated.
-As the second wave was increasing infections in India, calls to cancel the festival were rejected by the state and central government that assured the festival was clean and safe.
+As the second wave was increasing infections in India, calls to cancel the festival were rejected by the state and central government which assured the festival was clean and safe.

-In January 2025, at least 50 people died and 100 others were injured in the stampede at the Maha Kumbh venue in Prayagraj, and Amrit Snan was temporarily suspended.
+In January 2025, 30–79 people died and 60–90 were injured and taken to hospital in the stampede at the Maha Kumbh venue in Prayagraj, and Amrit Snan was temporarily suspended.
 It was announced that a judicial enquiry by a three-member committee would be conducted, led by Justice Harsh Kumar.
-Media investigations have suggested a higher number of fatalities and a potential coverup.
+The provincial government initially said that there had been 30 killed and 60 injured, and never revised that figure, but later media investigations suggested a higher number of fatalities and a potential coverup.